fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlCapability.md

 SupportedServerVersions : {12.0, 2.0}
 ```

-This command returns the capabilities for nextref_database instances on the current subscription for the Central US region.
+This command returns the capabilities for SQL Database instances on the current subscription for the Central US region.

 ### Example 2: Get default capabilities for the current subscription for a region
 ```